EXPA- Ext. Prog Assoc

 - Train 4-H volunteers to reach and involve the youth, adults, and families, from diverse backgrounds, with non-formal “learning by doing” experiences.

-- Work to build new partnerships with schools and community groups with a focus on reaching youth in the metropolitan areas of Genesee County through a variety of program delivery methods.
+- Work to build new partnerships with schools and community groups with a focus on reaching youth through a variety of program delivery methods.
 Programs will be delivered by you and/or volunteers.

 - Attend and act in an advisory capacity at 4-H Leaders’ Council and other program committee meetings, leading volunteers, and members in coordination of county-wide projects and ensuring that all MSU Extension and 4-H policies are followed.